 What is sexual harassment?

-Sexual harassment is unwanted conduct of a sexual nature, which could reasonably be expected to make the other person feel offended, humiliated or intimidated.
+Sexual harassment is unwanted conduct of a sexual nature, which a reasonable person would anticipate, in all the circumstances, would make the other person feel offended, humiliated or intimidated.
 It can be physical, verbal or written (including through online spaces and social media platforms).